epicarchitect/epic-adapter/README.md

 # Epic Adapter

-Android library for RecyclerView adapters with ViewBinding.
+This is an android library for RecyclerView adapters with ViewBinding.
+With it, you can quickly and easily set up RecyclerView, no more huge adapters!

 ```Kotlin
 // add the JitPack repository in settings.gradle.kts